secrethub/secrethub-dotnet/README.md

 ```

 ### Exceptions
-Any error encountered by the SecretHub client will be thrown as an `ApplicationException`.
+Any error encountered by the SecretHub client will be thrown as an `Exception`.
 The full error message can be retrieved from the `Message` field.
-It is recommended to capture these exceptions as an `Exception`.
 ```csharp
 try
 {